port-labs/port-docs/docs/create-self-service-experiences/setup-backend/jenkins-pipeline/jenkins-pipeline.md

 ### Enabling webhook trigger for a pipeline

-To enable triggering a Jenkins pipeline using a webhook invocation, you will need to add "Generic Webhook Trigger" as a Build trigger to your pipeline.
+To enable triggering a Jenkins pipeline using a webhook invocation, you will need to add "Generic Webhook Trigger" as a build trigger to your pipeline.

 In your Job's page, enter the **Configuration** tab, and scroll down to the **Build Triggers** section.
 Check the `Generic Webhook Trigger` box: